Matz gets 1st complete game, Mets blank sinking Pirates 3-0

 Pittsburgh also lost seven in a row from June 7-13.

-Mets leadoff man Jeff McNeil and his wife, Tatiana, indeed adopted that rescued puppy he wanted that was brought to Citi Field by the North Shore Animal League on Friday — not long before the All-Star outfielder hit a three-run homer.
-The couple visited the puppy Saturday as planned.
+Mets leadoff man Jeff McNeil and his wife, Tatiana, indeed adopted that rescued puppy he wanted after it was brought to Citi Field by the North Shore Animal League on Friday.
+After holding the pup for the first time, the All-Star outfielder figured his three-run homer hours later would give him all the bargaining power he needed.
+So the couple visited the puppy Saturday as planned.
 “Once she picked her up, it was game over,” McNeil said.

 START ME UP